-As your child continues to grow, learn, and discover, you will find new delights, issues, and challenges as the parent of a two-year-old.
+Be patient and encourage your child as they grow.
+This helps your preschooler develop new skills and build self-confidence.
+As your child continues to grow, learn, and discover, you will find new challenges as the parent of a 3- to 5-year-old.

-Use the following information as a resource during the next 12 months of your child's life.
+Use the following information as a resource during the next two years of your child's life.
 If you have questions about this information or your child, talk with your child's health care provider.